Course Release Policy

 Key Contacts

-If you have questions, please contact your areas Associate Dean or the CLAS Budget Officer.
+If you have questions, please contact your area Associate Dean or the CLAS Budget Officer.

 Applicability